Have you ever wondered……

 Sponsoring couples in our parishes now are: Pat and Marla Walter, Leroy and Brandi Gross, Tom and Mary Geffre, Jason and Lynn Fossen.

 The time of greatest need of support for most people is the death of a family member.
-In response to this need St. James provides a luncheon after the funeral.
-Volunteers are needed for providing food on a rotating basis and for serving those luncheons.
+In response to this need St. James parishioners provide bars, cookies, and desserts to be served at funeral luncheons, as well as volunteers to serve the food at the luncheon.

 Volunteers from St. James Basilica lead the rosary once a week at this nursing home.